Draugr: Sitting posture and evil eye

-The main indication that a deceased person will become a draugr is that the corpse is not in a horizontal position but is found standing upright (Víga-Hrappr), or in a sitting position (Þórólfr), indicating that the dead might return. Ármann Jakobsson suggests further that breaking the draugr's posture is a necessary or helpful step in destroying the draugr, but this is fraught with the risk of being inflicted with the evil eye, whether this is explictly told in the case of Grettir who receives the curse from Glámr, or only implied in the case of Þórólfr, whose son warns the others to beware while they unbend Þórólfr's seated posture.
+The main indication that a deceased person will become a draugr is that the corpse is not horizontal.
+It is found standing upright (as with Víga-Hrappr), or in a sitting position (Þórólfr), indicating that the dead might return. Ármann Jakobsson suggests further that breaking the draugr's posture is a necessary or helpful step in destroying the draugr, but this is fraught with the risk of being inflicted with the evil eye, whether this is explicitly told in the case of Grettir who receives the curse from Glámr, or only implied in the case of Þórólfr, whose son warns the others to beware while they unbend Þórólfr's seated posture.

 Annihilating

-The revenant draugr needing to be decapitated in order to incapacitate them from further hauntings is a common theme in the family sagas.
+The draugr needing to be decapitated to hinder them from further hauntings is a common theme in the family sagas.

 Means of prevention

-Traditionally, a pair of open iron scissors was placed on the chest of the recently deceased, and straws or twigs might be hidden among their clothes.
-The big toes were tied together or needles were driven through the soles of the feet in order to keep the dead from being able to walk.
-Tradition also held that the coffin should be lifted and lowered in three different directions as it was carried from the house to confuse a possible draugr's sense of direction.
+Traditionally in Iceland, a pair of open iron scissors was placed on the chest of the recently deceased, and straws or twigs might be hidden among their clothes.
+The big toes were tied together or needles were driven through the soles of the feet to keep the dead from being able to walk.
+Tradition also held that the coffin should be lifted and lowered in three directions as it was carried from the house to confuse a possible draugr's sense of direction.

 The most effective means of preventing the return of the dead was believed to be a corpse door, a special door through which the corpse was carried feet-first with people surrounding it so that the corpse couldn't see where it was going.
 The door was then bricked up to prevent a return.
 It is speculated that this belief began in Denmark and spread throughout the Norse culture, founded on the idea that the dead could only leave through the way they entered.

-In Eyrbyggja saga, draugar are driven off by holding a "door-doom".
-One by one, they are summoned to the door-doom and given judgment and forced out of the home by this legal method.
-The home was then purified with holy water to ensure that they never came back.
+In the "Eyrbyggja saga," draugrs are driven off by holding a "door-doom."
+One by one, they are summoned to the door-doom, given judgment, and forced out of the home by this legal method.
+The home is then purified with holy water to ensure that they never come back.

-Similar beings

-A variation of the draugr is the haugbui (from Old Norse haugr "howe, barrow, tumulus") which was a mound-dweller, the dead body living on within its tomb.
-The notable difference between the two was that the haugbui is unable to leave its grave site and only attacks those who trespass upon their territory.

-The haugbui was rarely found far from its burial place and is a type of undead commonly found in Norse sagas.
-The creature is said to either swim alongside boats or sail around them in a partially submerged vessel, always on their own.
-In some accounts, witnesses portray them as shapeshifters who take on the appearance of seaweed or moss-covered stones on the shoreline.